March 25, 2022 | 7:30 PM EST

-Indian President Narendra Modi promotes a new nationalism that defines India as a Hindu state.
+Indian Prime Minister Narendra Modi promotes a new nationalism that defines India as a Hindu state.
 In Myranmar (Burma), Buddhist monks lead a populist nationalist movement that targets Muslim Rohingya as a “foreign” threat.
 In the United States, evangelical Christians overwhelmingly support Donald Trump’s brand of “populist” nationalism.
 Despite predictions that globalization would consign both religion and nationalism to the dust heap of history, there has been a resurgence of religiously inspired nationalist movements worldwide.
-Following up on Mark Juergensmeyer’s lecture and research, David Seljak will examine the phenomenon or religious neo-nationalism against the background of the ethics of nationalism defined by Canadian Roman Catholic theologian Gregory Baum and in Pope Francis’s 2020 encyclical Fratelli Tutti.
+Following up on Mark Juergensmeyer’s lecture and research, David Seljak will examine the phenomenon of religious neo-nationalism against the background of the ethics of nationalism defined by Canadian Roman Catholic theologian Gregory Baum and in Pope Francis’s 2020 encyclical Fratelli tutti.

 About the Speaker

 David Seljak is Professor of Religious Studies at St. Jerome's University and Chair of the Department of Religious Studies at the University of Waterloo.
 Along with Paul Bramadat, he co-edited Religion and Ethnicity in Canada (2005) and Christianity and Ethnicity in Canada (2008).
 He has published extensively on religion and nationalism in Canada.
 He has worked on issues of religion and multiculturalism with the Canadian government’s Department of Canadian Heritage and the Ontario Human Rights Commission.